Symphony No. 3 (Mahler): Structure

 All these titles were dropped before publication in 1898.

-Mahler originally envisioned a seventh movement, "Heavenly Life" (alternatively, "What the Child Tells Me"), but he eventually dropped this, using it instead as the last movement of the Symphony No. 4.
+Mahler originally envisioned a seventh movement, "Heavenly Life" (alternatively titled "What the Child Tells Me"), but he eventually dropped this, using it instead as the last movement of the Symphony No. 4.
 Indeed, several musical motifs taken from "Heavenly Life" appear in the fifth (choral) movement of the Third Symphony.

+I. Kräftig.
+Entschieden.
+(Pan Awakes: Summer Marches In)

 The symphony, particularly due to the extensive number of movements and their marked differences in character and construction, is a unique work.
 The opening movement, colossal in its conception (much like the symphony itself), roughly takes the shape of sonata form, insofar as there is an alternating presentation of two theme groups; however, the themes are varied and developed with each presentation, and the typical harmonic logic of the sonata form movement—particularly the tonic statement of second theme group material in the recapitulation—is changed.
-The symphony starts with a modified theme, stated by an 8-French horn choir, from the fourth movement of Brahms' first symphony with the same rhythm, but many of the notes are changed.
+The symphony starts with a fortissimo theme, stated by an 8-French horn choir.
+It is similar to the opening of the fourth movement of Brahms' first symphony with the same rhythm, but many of the notes are changed.

 The opening gathers itself slowly into a rousing orchestral march.
 A solo tenor trombone passage states a bold (secondary) melody that is developed and transformed in its recurrences.

-At the apparent conclusion of the development, several solo snare drums "in a high gallery" play a rhythmic passage lasting about thirty seconds and the opening passage by eight horns is repeated almost exactly.
+At the apparent conclusion of the development, several solo snare drums "offstage" play a rhythmic passage lasting about thirty seconds and the opening passage by eight horns is repeated almost exactly.
+This eventually brings a return of the march rhythms from earlier in the movement.
+At the movement's climax, a tam-tam crash rings out, leading to jubilant brass fanfares underpinned by pounding timpani, bringing the movement to its decisive conclusion.

+II.
+Tempo di Menuetto, Sehr mässig (What The Flowers In The Meadow Tell Me)

 As described above, Mahler dedicated the second movement to "the flowers on the meadow".
-In contrast to the violent forces of the first movement, it starts as a graceful menuet, but also features stormier episodes.
+In contrast to the violent forces of the first movement, it starts as a graceful menuet.
+Opening with a tranquil oboe solo, the music also features stormier episodes, one of which featuring rapid rolls in the rute.
+It calms down at its end, however, and the movement ends with a staccato note in the harp and glockenspiel.